 The proof is for all subspaces of a given measure space, by induction on the cardinality of the index set .
 Although it is atypical, one may take, as one of the basic axioms of a measure, the formula (*), that is the inclusion-exclusion formula (on all measurable subspaces) for ; in any case, this is easy to prove.
 Then the formula for may be proved by induction.
 (The formula for is the axiom that the measure of the empty set is zero, and the formula for is trivial.)

 The principle applies perfectly well to finitely additive measures (charges) taking values in any abelian monoid.
 On the other hand, the statement of inclusion-exclusion makes sense even when the cover is not finite; and if we require it whenever is countable, then we force the measure to be countably additive.
 If we require inclusion-exclusion for arbitrary (even uncountable) , then we get the definition of a normal measure?.

-In constructive mathematics, the inclusion-exclusion principle fails in that may satisfy when and are disjoint but (*) fails.
+In constructive mathematics, the inclusion-exclusion principle fails in that may satisfy when and are disjoint without necessarily satisfying (*).
 On the other hand, we may adopt (*) as the proper clause in the definition of measure.
-For measures on a Cheng space (which is what we need to employ the usual concepts of measure theory), inclusion-exclusion follows from finite additivity (in the usual sense, for disjoint sets) and the principle that intersection with full sets (which are specified for a Cheng space before any measure is given) preserves measure, so in that sense it makes no difference.
-But (*) is not valid constructively for cardinality in general; counting measure is a measure constructively only on sets with decidable equality.
+For measures on a Cheng space (which is the best established constructive theory of measure in general), inclusion-exclusion follows from finite additivity (for disjoint sets) and the principle that intersection with full sets (which are specified for a Cheng space before any measure is given) preserves measure, so in that sense it makes no difference which axiom we take.
+But (*) is not valid constructively for cardinality in general; counting measure is a Cheng measure only on sets with decidable equality.